Climb Chulu Far East and the Tilicho La

 Is this holiday for you?

-Generally, the underfoot conditions during the trekking element of this holiday are relatively straightforward being mostly on established trails with the exception of the crossing of the Tilicho La where the route will involve scree slopes and rocky paths.
+Generally, the underfoot conditions during the trekking element of this holiday are relatively straightforward being mostly on established trails with the exception of the crossing of the Tilicho La where the route will involve scree and/or snow slopes and rocky paths.
 The climb of Chulu Far East via its south west ridge is not technically difficult but we will encounter a variety of terrain ranging from scree slopes and boulder fields to glaciers where we will need to be roped together and steeper snow slopes where it will be necessary to use fixed lines to safeguard ascents and descents.
 Full instruction on the use of fixed lines and glacier crossing will be given during the trip and previous experience of these techniques is not a prerequisite.
 However, all participants should have previous experience of walking with crampons and should be competent in the use of an ice axe and should know how to self-arrest.
 Clients should be physically fit and prepared for the rigours of climbing above 5500 metres.